 Adult-Gerontology Primary Care Nurse Practitioner

-Adult-gerontology nurse practitioners focus their practice on adults, though their patients can range from adolescents to the elderly.
+Adult-gerontology primary care nurse practitioners (AGPCNPs) focus their practice on adults, though their patients may range from adolescents to the elderly.
 They help patients manage conditions that last throughout the lifespan, such as autoimmune disorders or other chronic illnesses.
 In addition to running their own practice, they may work in nursing homes or other long-term care facilities.

 Pediatric Nurse Practitioner

-Pediatric nurse practitioners focus on the earliest years of the life cycle, with patients ranging from infants to adolescents.
+Pediatric nurse practitioners focus on patients ranging from infants to adolescents.
 They play a key role in diagnosing childhood illnesses and conditions, as well as tracking health at key points in development.
 They often administer vaccines and prescribe medications for illnesses.

 Psychiatric Mental Health Nurse Practitioner

-Psychiatric mental health nurse practitioners focus their practice on treating people with mental health conditions.
+Psychiatric mental health nurse practitioners focus their practice on patients with mental health conditions.
 They might work in psychiatric hospitals, outpatient facilities, or their own practice, where they complete assessments and develop treatment plans.
-They also work in substance abuse programs, helping patients who struggle with addiction.
+They also work in substance abuse programs, assisting patients who struggle with addiction.

 Become a Nurse Practitioner with Maryville University

-No matter what nurse practitioners specialize in, these advanced care providers fill a vital role in the healthcare landscape and are increasingly needed throughout the U.S. Find out how Maryville University’s online Master of Science in Nursing and online pediatric nurse practitioner programs can propel your nursing career to a new level through an education emphasizing compassion, preventive care, and evidence-based decision-making.
+No matter what nurse practitioners specialize in, these advanced care providers fill a vital role in the healthcare landscape and are in high demand throughout the U.S. Find out how Maryville University’s online Master of Science in Nursing, Doctor of Nursing Practice degree programs, accelerated BSN to DNP program online and their affiliated nurse practitioner concentrations, can propel your nursing career to a new level through an education emphasizing compassion, preventive care, and evidence-based decision-making.